Home > Saving and investing your money > Should you charge your kids rent?

 How much it costs you to have them living in your home

-It can hard to work out exact numbers, but having one fewer person showering and raiding the fridge will make a difference to your bills.
+It can be hard to work out exact numbers, but having one fewer person showering and raiding the fridge will make a difference to your bills.

 If you're a single parent, you might also need to pay more council tax if you have an adult child living with you (unless they're still a full-time student).